 Supply Chains: Myanmar

 In February 2021, political unrest brought on by a military coup and subsequent crackdowns on protestors have set the economy back into an uncertain future.
 As a result, foreign direct investment (FDI) levels are expected to decline and, for some investors, lead to the withdrawal of existing investments.
 Myanmar had been implementing reforms since 2011 to transition into a more market-driven system, though state-owned enterprises remain prevalent.
 Although Myanmar is actively attracting FDI, its investment climate remains one of the most challenging in ASEAN.
-In 2020, it received US$1.8 billion of inbound FDI versus US$2.8 billion five years earlier, a decrease of 36 percent.
-In 2020, Myanmar’s real GDP grew by 3.2 percent despite COVID-19 headwinds, making it one of the few economies in the Asia-Pacific region to register positive economic growth.
+In 2021, Myanmar received US$2 billion of inbound FDI versus US$2.9 billion five years earlier, a decrease of 31 percent, and real GDP declined by 17.9 percent.

 As Myanmar is rich in natural resources and features a comparatively young labor force and a strategic location in Southeast Asia, foreign investors have understood the case for investing there.
 But challenges remain, including poor infrastructure, a weak legal system, and political instability.
 Given Myanmar’s large agricultural sector, it is not a particularly complex economy and ranks 120 out of 146 in the world for economic complexity.